AN: This is the 2015 revised version of the one-shot I wrote in 2007. Hope the edits will make this a better read. Enjoy!

 "Twelfth Night, Act two, Scene three, Lines 44-45," Motoko mumbled in frustration.

-"A Midsummer Night's Dream, Act one, Scene one, Line 234," Motoko mumbled with more amplitude in sound and anger.
+"A Midsummer Night's Dream, Act one, Scene one, Line 234."
+Motoko's mumble was growing in the amplitude of its sound.

-"That man that hath a tongue, I say is no man," Kentaro proceeds to say as he pointed at Keitaro with raging fingers, "If with his tongue he cannot win a woman!"
+"That man that hath a tongue, I say is no man," Kentaro proceeds to say while pointing at Keitaro with a raging finger, "If with his tongue he cannot win a woman!"

 "The Two Gentlemen from Verona, Act three, Scene one, Lines 104-105," Motoko yelled.
-Kentaro stumbled backwards and tripped on Keitaro's turtle, "Canst thou do me well by URUSAING?"
+Kentaro stumbled backwards and tripped on Keitaro's turtle, "Canst thou do me well by shutting up?"

 That shut him up well.

-"In token of which duty, if he please, my hand is ready; may it do him ease," Keitaro finished Katharina's speech with sweat dropping furiously from the rising ki.
-Already, the rocks were soaring into the air as if they were feathers swept up by the wind.
+"In token of which duty, if he please, my hand is ready; may it do him ease," Keitaro finished Katharina's speech with sweat dropping profusely from the rising ki.
+Already, the rocks were levitated into the air as though they were light as feathers!

-"These are Katharina Minola's opinions on how women should act," Keitaro began, gulping as Motoko's blade became unsheathed and ki lashed uncontrollably on the shining edge, "b-b-but if this were how the world worked…I WOULD WILLINGLY BE THE WIFE IF YOU WERE MY HUSBAND!"
+"These are Katharina Minola's opinions on how women should act," Keitaro began, gulping as Motoko's blade became unsheathed and ki lashed uncontrollably from its shining edge, "b-b-but if this were how the world worked…I would willingly be the wife if you were my husband!"